NATIONAL WWI MUSEUM AND MEMORIAL

 WHAT’S NEARBY: The museum is minutes away from several Kansas City attractions.
 For starters, explore Science City and the Kansas City Rail Experience at Union Station.
 Then tour the Hallmark Visitors Center and enjoy a performance at the award-winning Coterie Theatre in Crown Center.

-DID YOU KNOW: Ralph Appelbaum, who designed the National WWI Museum, has been involved in more than 120 museum projects in the last 25 years.
+DID YOU KNOW: Ralph Appelbaum, who designed the National WWI Museum and Memorial, has been involved in more than 120 museum projects in the last 25 years.
 His previous works include the United States Holocaust Memorial Museum in Washington, D.C., the Clinton Presidential Library in Little Rock and the National Constitution Center in Philadelphia.
 His firm, Ralph Appelbaum Associates, is the largest interpretive museum design firm in the world.
 For more information, visit www.raany.com.

 GROUP TOURS: Please call 816-888-8110 to schedule group tour visits.
 School field trips should call 816-888-8113.
 These visits should be scheduled at least 48 hours in advance.